wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

     <CODE ENDS>
 ```

-When empty URI components are allowed (this may the case for specific messages that are part of an Advanced Profile), the following regular expression can be used (shown in Python):
+When empty URI components are allowed (which is the case for specific messages that are part of the Advanced Profile), the following regular expression can be used (shown in Python):

 {align="left"}
 ```python